-5 Tips to improve your job description to attract early talent
+5 tips to improve your job description and attract early talent

-A job description is often a candidate’s first impression of your organization.
-With the competition for hiring Gen Z talent, job descriptions are also one of your most impactful opportunities to stand out from the crowd.
-For job seekers with a college degree, 24% have been turned off by a job description’s tone.
-So how do you write a job description that resonates with the candidates you’re trying to reach?
+A job description is often a candidate’s first impression of your organization—and one of your most impactful opportunities to stand out from the crowd.
+So how do you write a job description that attracts the entry level talent you're trying to reach?

 Some of the things that students and recent grads look for in a job description include: